THE 5 STEPS TO SUCCESS

 This option starts the bidding online and then brings everyone together for in-person bidding at a grand finale of an event.
 After the online auction ends, you can print current bid sheets which display the leading online bid information, and then attendees can continue the bidding in person, writing their bids on the sheets for that traditional silent auction feel.
 Once the silent auction has ended, auction administrators can enter final bid information into the online auction, creating invoices and sending winning bidder notifications.

 Starting your auction online helps increase interest in the live event, especially if you showcase items which are only available at the event.
-Also, online bidders who cannot attend the event can increase their chances of winning by submitting a proxy bid, allowing auction administrators to continue bidding on their behalf.
+Also, online bidders who can't attend the event can increase their chances of winning by submitting a proxy bid, allowing auction administrators to continue bidding on their behalf.

 This is a great option if the venue doesn't have adequate Wi-Fi and cell service or event attendees don't have internet-connected devices.